“If you know somethin’ well, you can always paint it, but people would be better off buyin’ chickens.”

-Grandma Moses was she’s right with the second part of that quote.
+Grandma Moses was right with the second part of that quote.
 People would be better off buyin’ chickens.

 So, say you listened to Grandma Moses, and you have your chickens.
 Congratulations.
 Enjoy them every day.
 They provide so much more than eggs.
 Then, what if you enjoy them so much, and somewhere down the road, you need more?
 Or you don’t really need them, but want them?